zuozhenggh/learning-library/solutions-library/netfoundry/setup-zero-trust-network-connectivity/setup-zero-trust-network-connectivity.md

 In this lab, you will:

-* Learn how to configure a simple network zero trust network.
+* Configure a simple network zero trust network.
-* Learn how to connect a Windows client to a web application in Oracle Cloud on a private IPV4 network.
+* Connect a Windows client to a web application in Oracle Cloud on a private IPV4 network.

 ![](./images/diag4.png " ")
 1. Create a network